mastershivam/RecipeApp/README.md

 - **Authentication**: Multiple authentication methods including email magic links and Google OAuth
 - **Recipe Management**: Create, read, update, and delete recipes with full CRUD operations
 - **Photo Support**: Upload and manage recipe photos with automatic HEIC/HEIF to JPEG conversion
+- **Sharing**: Invite signed-in users to view or edit recipes in a shared cookbook view
 - **Tagging System**: Organize recipes with custom tags and filter by them
 - **Search**: Full-text search across recipe titles, descriptions, and tags
 - **Progressive Web App (PWA)**: Installable on mobile and desktop with offline support